FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Experiments

 \subsection{Ablation Study}

 \xie{As our training framework leverages global-level, region-level, and hard-negative data through complementary learning mechanisms, we adopt a baseline model that incorporates global alignment alongside fine-grained visual and textual learning.
 This allows us to specifically evaluate the impact of the Cross-modal Rank Loss with Global Threshold Synchronization ($\mathcal{L}_{\text{CMR}}$) and the Textual Intra-modal Contrastive Loss ($\mathcal{L}_{\text{TIC}}$).} As shown in Table~\ref{table:albation}, removing $\mathcal{L}_{\text{TIC}}$ leads to a 4.8-point drop in COCO Top-1 accuracy (to 70.1\%) and a decrease in FG-OVD Hard performance from 52.3\% to 51.6\%, confirming its critical role in distinguishing semantically similar texts.
 Removing $\mathcal{L}_{\text{CMR}}$ also degrades performance, with FG-OVD Hard falling to 50.9\%, indicating its importance in cross-modal alignment.
 When both losses are removed, COCO Top-1 drops sharply to 62.7\%, demonstrating their complementary benefits.
-The full model achieves consistent gains across all tasks, validating the effectiveness of our proposed training objectives.
+The full model achieves consistent gains across all tasks, \iclrre{especially in bounding box classification and fine-grained understanding, while maintaining strong results on standard recognition benchmarks,} validating the effectiveness of our proposed training objectives. \iclrre{Additionally, visualizations demonstrating the semantic separability improvement from TIC loss are provided in Appendix~\ref{appendix:tic}.}

+\iclrre{To examine how different data compositions affect the model’s bilingual capability, we conduct an ablation study comparing two variants trained under identical settings except for the data used in the second stage: one uses English-only data, while the other uses both English and Chinese data.
+Results in Table~\ref{tab:ablation_data_composition} (Appendix~\ref{appendix:ablation_data}) show that the bilingual variant not only achieves higher accuracy on Chinese benchmarks but also consistently improves performance on English-only evaluation sets, confirming a mutually promoting effect between the two languages.
+We further conduct a comparison with re-trained baselines under identical training data in Appendix~\ref{app:icml_controlled_baselines}, showing that FG-CLIP 2’s architecture and learning objectives contribute significantly to its performance gains.}